adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

     exit with exit code 0, and
 *   calling `KillMyself()` kills the process with signal `SIGKILL`.

-The test function body may contain other assertions and statements as well, if necessary.
+The test function body may contain OTHER assertions and statements as well, if necessary.

 ### Death Test Naming